 I stopped working out for about 2 weeks so the injury could heal.
 It still gives me trouble but only when I run.
 During that same time, my ex decided to take me back to court for custody of my son.
 My children have the same father.
 I have had sole custody since our divorce 12 years ago.
 He has been a less than part time father to my kids.
 My son wanted to live with him.
 This was devastating to me.

-The year of 2013 will be my strongest, most positively impactful year of my life!
+This year will be my strongest, most positively impactful year of my life!

 Written by Heather Cates